Why a Resources Page Hurts Your Therapy Website

 “As valuable as we might think our resource sections are, most people will visit your Home page, services pages and your blog long before they actually make it to a resources page.”¹

-So what should you do with all these amazing resources?
-Here are 3 ideas to get you started.
+So what should you do with all these amazing therapist resources?

 . . .